-On April 9, 2025, the Company entered into subscription agreements with certain investors pursuant to which the investors agreed to cancel indebtedness in an aggregate amount of \$1,000,000 in exchange for the issuance of an aggregate of 400,000 warrants ("April 9 Subscription Agreements" and together with the Additional Subscription
+On April 9, 2025, the Company entered into subscription agreements with certain investors pursuant to which the investors agreed to cancel indebtedness in an aggregate amount of \$1,000,000 in exchange for the issuance of an aggregate of 400,000 warrants ("April 9 Subscription Agreements" and together with the Additional Subscription Agreements, March 25 Subscription Agreements and April 2 Subscription Agreements, the "Subscription Agreements").

-The Subscription Agreements contain customary representations, warranties, and indemnification provisions and were entered into in reliance on self-certification as an accredited investor pursuant to Regulation D promulgated under the Securities Act of 1933, as amended (the "Securities Act").
+accredited investor pursuant to Regulation D promulgated under the Securities Act of 1933, as amended (the "Securities Act").

-Each warrant is exercisable for one share of the Company's Class A common stock, par value \$0.0001 per share ("Class A Common Stock"), at an exercise price of \$0.01 (the "Shares") pursuant to the terms of (i) warrant agreements dated as of March 24, 2025, (iii) warrant agreements dated as of March 25, (iv) warrant agreements dated as of April 2, 2025, and (v) warrant agreements dated as of April 9, 2025 (the "Warrant Agreements").
+Each warrant is exercisable for one share of the Company's Class A common stock, par value \$0.0001 per share ("Class A Common Stock"), at an exercise price of \$0.01 (the "Shares") pursuant to the terms of (i) warrant agreements dated as of March 17, 2025, (ii) warrant agreements dated as of March 24, 2025, (iii) warrant agreements dated as of March 25, (iv) warrant agreements dated as of April 2, 2025, and (v) warrant agreements dated as of April 9, 2025 (the "Warrant Agreements").

 On August 21, 2024, we received a notification letter (the "Letter") from the Nasdaq Listing Qualifications Staff of The Nasdaq Stock Market LLC ("Nasdaq") notifying the Company that its amount of stockholders' equity has fallen below the \$2,500,000 required minimum for continued listing set forth in Nasdaq Listing Rule 5550(b)(1).
 On February 18, 2025, we received another notification letter (the "2nd Letter") from Nasdaq notifying the Company that it has scheduled the Company's securities for delisting from The Nasdaq Capital Market.
-Pursuant to the procedures set forth in the Nasdaq Listing Rule 5800 series, we appealed Nasdaq's determination to a Hearings Panel (the "Panel") and a hearing request has stayed the suspension of the Company's securities and the filing of the Form 25-NSE pending the Panel's decision after a hearing scheduled for April 1, 2025.
+Pursuant to the procedures set forth in the Nasdaq Listing Rule 5800 series, we appealed Nasdaq's determination to a Hearings Panel (the "Panel") and a hearing request has stayed the suspension of the Company is securities and the filing of the Form 25-NSE pending the Panel's decision after a hearing scheduled for April 1, 2025.
 With the foregoing capital increase, Nasdaq notified the Company on March 27, 2025 that it had regained compliance with Rule 5550(b)(1).
 As a result, the hearing scheduled for April 1, 2025 has been cancelled and the Company's securities will continue to be listed and traded on The Nasdaq Stock Market.